pantheon-systems/documentation/source/_docs/drupal-cache.md

 In Drupal 6, most users should set their cache mode to "Aggressive" to take advantage of the reverse-proxy layer.
 This is like checking "cache pages for anonymous users": Drupal will "double cache" the pages locally.
 That can be an advantage as they'll be held until the next cache flush, which can last much longer in practice than the reverse-proxy layer.

 Checking "External" prevents this kind of "double caching" by freeing Drupal from the responsibility to store a page that is also being stored at the reverse-proxy layer.
-Again, this should only be used on sites which don't want the long-term protection of an internal page cache.
+Again, this should only be used on sites that don't want the long-term protection of an internal page cache.

 ### Compatibility Warnings
 Any module implementing Drupal's `hook_boot()` or `hook_exit()` will show up with a compatibility warning on External or Aggressive modes.
 This is because when Drupal uses Aggressive mode no logic is executed on a successful cache hit.
 As soon as the CMS detects that the URL being request has a cache, it returns that cache.